uintdev/Msg/README.md

 ## Known issues

-- On a mobile device, quickly toggling the menu and closing it by touching the shaded area can result in the menu locking until a navigation option is selected or the page is reloaded
+- On touch screen devices, quickly toggling the menu and closing it by touching the shaded area can result in the menu locking until a navigation option is selected or the page is reloaded
+- When selecting the menu toggle button via tab key and spamming the enter key, the previously mentioned issue also occurs

 ## Prerequisites